Why do so many managers continue to accept mediocre, second-rate results?

 Every one of them concludes the difference in productivity and the impact on the bottom line is anywhere from 20 percent to over 1000 percent greater return when you compare the best, most productive employees to those who are average.

 While I’ve never met anyone who disagrees with this data, most managers and organizations continue to keep “C” players on the payroll.
 This leads me to believe these managers:

 - Are focused on the employee, not the expected or required results.

-- Do not face any consequence for hiring or retaining “C” players.
+- Do not face any consequences for hiring or retaining “C” players.

-- Their employers say they want only “A” players, but they are not committed to hiring and retaining them.
+- And their employers say they want only “A” players, but they are not committed to hiring and retaining them.

 - Don’t know what “A” players look like.

-- Don’t know how to recruit “A” players because most of them are not looking for jobs.
+- Don’t know how to recruit “A” players (because most “A” players are not looking for jobs).

 - Don’t know how “A” players think and make decisions (which is vastly different than employees who are looking for “just a job, any job”).

 - Use a screening process designed to screen people out rather than ensure the right people get in.